archusXIV/mpv-playlists-manager/README.md

 When upgrading mpm, a ~/.config/mpm/mpmrc.diff will be created so you can merge new additions, some of them are **crucial**...

 ## Changelog
+- Added more mpmrc settings in the [main menu](https://github.com/archusXIV/mpv-playlists-manager/blob/main/mpm_screenshots/mpm_v1.8-8.png), just so you know what's in there.
+- Fixed _RemoveCrap function to remove slashes from titles.
-- Added fzf preview options in mpmrc.
+- Added fzf preview options in mpmrc (size, layout).
 - Added clipboard tools options in mpmrc.
 - Fixed bug in _LoadLocal when trying to access video files if use_fzf="no".
 - Added empty directories listing in _SelectLocalDir.